 Shayne Forrest

-Shayne has been on the Central Otago Tourism Advisory Board for two years and has family connections to Alexandra having grown up there.
+Shayne has been on the Central Otago Tourism Advisory Board since 2021 and has family connections to Alexandra having grown up there.

 He is the General Manager of Tourism at Hobbiton™ Movie Set and has a track record of developing and implementing innovative business strategies.